Have you ever heard about the Gerd condition? What makes it hurt and what helps most? Did you know there is a Gerd diet that helps?

-According to the National Institute of Diabetes and Digestive and Kidney Diseases Fundoplication leads to long-term control of acid reflux.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases Fundoplication may benefit you in the long-term control of acid reflux.

-In the second procedure – LINX device, the surgeon wraps a ring of tiny magnetic titanium beads around the area where the stomach and esophagus connects.
+In the second procedure – LINX device, the surgeon puts a ring of tiny magnetic titanium beads around the area where the stomach and esophagus combines.

-The magnetic ring allows food to pass through into the stomach while keeping the area closed when no food is present.
+The magnetic ring enables food to pass through into the stomach while keeping the area closed when no food is present.

 Now leave the surgeries aside and take a look into our specialized tips for Gerd diet made for you!